Top 10 Debut Hip-hop/Rap Albums of The 21st Century

 Release Date: February 6 2003

 50 Cent hasn’t exactly got the best rap career.
 Today’s 50 Cent is washed up and parades around as a parody or some sort, Kanye West embarrassed him almost 10 years ago in 2007 When Graduation pipped Curtis to the best first week sales.
 Furthermore, in the words of Biggie, 50 Cents reign at the top “was shorter than leprechauns”.
 50 Cent realistically only stayed at the top of the rap game from 2003 – 2005, however despite his recent embarrassments 50’s debut album simply cannot be ignored.
 Get Rich or Die Tryin’ is a timeless album.
 Hits such as In Da Club, Many Men (Wish Death), Wanksta, If I Can’t, 21 Questions, P.I.M.P and many more simply defined the 2000-2009 decade.
 Certified Diamond in 2013, you’ll never hear a rap album with as much hits as GRODT.
 Classic.
+Get Rich or Die Tryin deserves to be on our Top 10 Debut Hip-hop/Rap Albums of The 21st Century list.

 Best tracks: Many Men (Wish Death), If I Cant, P.I.M.P., 21 Questions, In Da Club and High All The Time.